ianhecker/Cryptocurrency-Study/index.md

     Scilla does not allow calls to other contracts within its transistions, only through the sending of a message.
 This is to prevent the famous $60 mil dollar DAO theft [[5]](#reference) from reoccuring via a call to another contract inside of a function, just like it happened in Solidity.
 This solution is  called a *tail-call*, and is now considered a best practice in Solidity [[4]](#references).

+#### Scilla Formal Verification
++ **Coq Proof Assistant**

+    Coq Proof Assistant is a theorem prover tool with dependent-type theory used to verify programs using mathematical libraries.
+Scilla is being developed hand-in-hand with this tool.
+Semantics are modeled into Coq, using Coq's specification language called Gallina [[4]](#references).